 This post may contain affiliate links which won’t change your price but will share some commission.

-If you’re new to using the Instant Pot pressure cooker, you’re going to love this round-up of healthy, easy recipes for beginners.
+If you’re new to using the pressure cooker, you’re going to love this round-up of healthy and easy Instant Pot recipes for beginners.
 Learn to make rice, soup, potatoes, beans, and veggies.
 All of these recipes are great for meal prepping or for quick weeknight meals.

 I was guilty of that, too.
 When I first got an electric pressure cooker several years ago, I was scared of it.
 I was afraid of not doing it correctly and I was worried I wouldn’t be able to figure it out.

-The truth is, it takes some work to get started using an electric pressure cooker.
-You need to have a basic understanding of how it works and the basic guidelines before it starts to feel easy.
+It does take some work to get started using an electric pressure cooker.
 That’s why I put together a whole step-by-step guide for how to use the Instant Pot.

-This list of Easy & Healthy Instant Pot Recipes is organized into two main categories: one-ingredient recipes and easy meals and side dishes.
+This list of Easy Instant Pot Recipes is organized into two main categories: one-ingredient recipes and easy meals and side dishes.
 As you get started using your Instant Pot, feel free to reach out and ask me any questions in the comments section.

 What is the first thing I should cook in my Instant Pot?